cphdat2sem2017-Cos/Week09-15-Project/README.md

 ## [Architecture days (May 2nd and 3rd)](arch-readme.md/arch-readme.md)

+## IntegrationTest
+Kasper showed some project that had integration test.
+This is a [link to the project](https://github.com/kaspercphbusiness/2semWebbuildingsWithTest)

 ## Review plans
 - Timetable for tech review Thursday is in **Timetable for technical review 6. april.pdf**.
 Please note the that we had to move most groups up until the afternoon to let it be possible for Tobias to do review on both A and COS classes.